kerondwarf55/notes/README.md

 # 2024-01-05
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, maintainable code that others can easily understand and build upon.
 Remember that code is read far more often than it's written, so prioritize readability over premature optimization.
 And as you work, keep in mind that effective debugging is twice as hard as writing the code in the first place; therefore, if you write your code as clearly as possible, you are essentially already halfway towards solving potential bugs."

+# 2024-01-06
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can make better use of your time and resources.
+Planning ahead can help to avoid last-minute emergencies and ensure that your projects stay on track.
+Finally, staying organized by using version control, commenting your code,and following a consistent coding style can lead to a cleaner, more maintainable codebase.
+Remember, good programming practices leadto better software, which in turn leads to happier users and more successful projects.